A SPECIAL MESSAGE TO OUR PATIENTS REGARDING CORONAVIRUS, COVID-19

 - If your appointment requires that you have someone drive you home, and you do not need assistance to enter our facility, please ask your companion to wait in the car during your appointment.

-- For your protection, we instruct our employees with any sign of illness to not report to work.
+- Employees with any sign of illness are asked to not report to work.

 - Proper handwashing technique instructions are posted at all sinks.

 - Our locations are routinely cleaned and sanitized throughout the day as per AAD and CDC guidelines.
 Measures include sanitizing common areas and exam rooms between patients and at the end of each day.